Randbee/CAMSBook/_sources/how-to-run-these-tutorials.md

 1. **Download JupyterLab**:

    - Visit the [Jupyter installation website](https://jupyter.org/install) in your web browser.
-   - Navigate to the "Install" section and follow the instructions to download and install JupyterLab for your operating system (Windows, macOS, or Linux).
+   - Navigate to the `Jupyter Lab` section and follow the instructions to download and install JupyterLab for your operating system (Windows, macOS, or Linux).

    ![Jupyter Lab install screenshot](jupyter-lab-install.png)